Application authentication

 Update-Migration

-Next, check the new fields have been added successfully by opening SSMS or the table through the Object Explorer.
+We then check if the new fields have been added successfully by opening SSMS or the table through the Object Explorer.

 \Models\ManageUserViewModel\UserViewModel.cs,